rkuma183/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

    Each resource group defines scope access control for administrative actions.

    Tags are used for all other organization of resources.

-   A resource group can contain resources that reside in different regions.

 <a name="Regions"></a>